theodi/philbot/README.md

 ###RasPi image

-The eventual plan is to publish a Raspbian-based SD-Card image which will work out a bunch of stuff, present itself for auto-configuration, and then Just Work.
+The eventual plan is to publish a Raspbian-based SD-Card image which will work out a bunch o' stuff, present itself for auto-configuration, and then Just Work.

 ## Contributing